10+ most beautiful road trips in Spain you should do at least once in your life!

 Continue to Cartagena city where you can witness one of the most spectacular Roman Theaters in Spain as well as several other Roman and Punic remains.

-From there, you can either stop by Murcia for a few hours to explore the enchanting old town, or you can continue to Alicante to visit the hilltop castle and enjoy the beach.
+From there, you can either stop by Murcia for a few hours to explore the enchanting old town, or you can continue to spend a day in Alicante to visit the hilltop castle and enjoy the beach.

 Before reaching Valencia, there are a few smaller beach towns like Calp, Xabia, and Denia that are worth visiting.

 Finally, make sure you spend at least one day in Valencia to explore the City of Arts and Sciences and the old town.
+However, if you can, I suggest exploring Valencia in 2 days so you get to really soak in the city and its beauty.
 There are plenty of fun bike tours in Valencia that take you around to the top attractions and it’s a great way to see the city in a day.

 Make sure you read my post about the best places to stay in Valencia if you’re staying the night.